nsphinc/nsphinc.github.io/about.md

 Hi, I'm Gabriel.

 I'm a rising 4th year at the University of Oxford reading Information Engineering.

-This will be my Masters year and I will be working on my thesis *Optimisation-based Actions in Financial Markets* looking at limit-order book strategies from the perspectives of control theory and reinforcement learning.
+I will be in my Masters year and will be working on my thesis: *Optimisation-based Actions in Financial Markets*, that looks at limit-order book trading strategies from the perspectives of control theory and reinforcement learning.

-I'm fascinated by the study of complex and dynamic systems from a quantitative perspective, and you can find some projects I've been working on [here](/projects.md).
+I'm fascinated by the study of complex and dynamic systems from a quantitative perspective, and you can find some projects I've been working on [here]({{ site.baseurl }}projects/).

 In my spare time you can probably either find me nose-deep in a book on theology, or out on long scenic evening walks.

-My CV can be found [here]({{ site.cvurl }}){:target="_blank"}. [here](/cv_GabrielChu.pdf){:target="_blank"}
+My CV can be found [here]({{ site.cvurl }}){:target="_blank"}.

 ## I am currently